 If you are a travel bug, Rajasthan would have definitely popped up in your which-destination-to-choose list, welcome to Rajasthan – the land of the kings.
 “Padharo Mhare Desh” is synonymous with the land of brave men, tales of bravery, vibrant culture and grandeur.
 Rajasthan fascinates people from all age groups and backgrounds as it flaunts the rich culture and traditions of India.
 Rajasthan is a spectacular destination to offer you the regal experiences of the bygone era.
 With graffiti of a different kind, Rajasthan will paint your memory for life.
-Almost every city in Rajasthan is color coordinated and there is always something adorning their colorful walls.
+Almost every city in Rajasthan is colour coordinated and there is always something adorning their colourful walls.
 From the richness of the lands to the royal life in the sands Rajasthan is an epitome of rich cultural heritage and the perfect combination of Royal Rajasthan art and beauty.

 Travel to Rajasthan as your Next destination and tick it off from your travel bucket list:

 It is one of the most picturesque places and moreover if you have an eye for fine architecture and royalties Rajasthan is the place to head over.